 Museum & Exhibitions

 The Indian Pueblo Cultural Center is the Gateway to the 19 Pueblos of New Mexico.
-Begin at our permanent exhibit, “We Are of This Place: The Pueblo Story,” to discover the Pueblo people’s legacy of resilience through their own words and voices.
+Begin at our permanent exhibition, “We Are of This Place: The Pueblo Story,” to discover the Pueblo people’s legacy of resilience through their own words and voices.

-Our temporary exhibits, the Artists Circle Gallery, Mural Collection, and Native American Student Art Show will help you gain a deeper understanding of Pueblo people – both past and present.
+Our temporary exhibitions, the Artists Circle Gallery, Mural Collection, and Native American Student Art Show will help you gain a deeper understanding of Pueblo people – both past and present.

-As the permanent exhibit at the Indian Pueblo Cultural Center, “We Are of This Place: The Pueblo Story” is inspired by the traditions that have been passed down for generations, honoring our land and all living things.
+As the permanent exhibitions at the Indian Pueblo Cultural Center, “We Are of This Place: The Pueblo Story” is inspired by the traditions that have been passed down for generations, honoring our land and all living things.

 Learn more about the evolving history and arts of the Pueblo people by exploring our four changing gallery spaces.
 Each of these spaces rotate at different times giving even the regular visitor something new to learn and experience.